-Issue 4 is here and you can find it locally at Hooked on Books and Poor Richard’s (Downtown), Ranch Foods Direct (Fillmore), Books For You (8th St) and Independent Records (Platte).
-Of course — it is also available online.
+Issue 4, “Language & Music,” can be found locally at Hooked on Books and Poor Richard’s (Downtown), Ranch Foods Direct (Fillmore), Books For You (8th St) and Independent Records (Platte).
+It is also available online.
+Issue 5 is coming this summer.
+Submissions are closed for “Race, Class, and Gender,” but are open for our winter issue, which will be dedicated to veterans and their experiences.

 La Revista Almagre does not charge for submissions, but in the spirit of artistic solidarity, consider purchasing a copy, (where one can find contributors; John Nichols, Constance Squires, Julie Shavin, Clay Jenkinson, Mike Callicrate, Janice Gould, Jim Ciletti, Lisa Bellamy, Jeb Rosebrook and many more).